 Tissue or masses located in the mouth that seem different from the surrounding areas

 In humans, the most common cause of melanoma is over-exposure to the sun's UV rays.
 But veterinary experts are still undecided as to whether this is the cause of melanoma in dogs because this form of cancer can occur in areas that are not exposed to the sun, such as on the toes or in the mouth.

 This form of skin cancer starts on the outer layer of the dog's skin and works its way in.
 It is a direct result of being exposed to UV radiation such as your dog might get if they spend too much time sunbathing.

 Mast cell tumors are considered to be the most common form of cutaneous tumors in dogs.
 Unfortunately, vets and medical experts are still not sure what causes it.
 There is some evidence that genetics, exposure to irritants, and inflammation may be partly to blame.

 To start with, your vet will go over your dog's history with you and then perform a complete physical examination.
-He should take a tissue sample from at least one of the tumors for lab analysis.
-He should also:
+The vet may take a tissue sample from at least one of the tumors for lab analysis.
+Other tests may include: